Hoka One One Stinson STR 4 Reviewed & Rated Review Facts

-HOKA One One is a special brand of shoe that shirk the minimalistic running shoe craze.
-The Stinson STR are an all terrain shoe that offers the signature extra cushioning and support without added weight.
-The Stinson STR 4 is a shoe that can take you on any terrain you decide to explore because it is the first HOKA model to be specifically designed for the trail and the road.
+HOKA One One is a special brand of shoe that shirks the minimalistic running shoe craze.
+The Hoka Stinson STR 4 is an all-terrain shoe that offers the signature extra cushioning and support without added weight.
+The Hoka Stinson STR 4 is a shoe that can take you on any terrain you decide to explore because it is the first HOKA model to be specifically designed for the trail and the road.
 The upper of the shoe highlights the unique duality of this shoe.
 The breathable mesh used in the construction of the upper supports the runner on the road while the structured overlays wrap the foot tightly to protect against unwanted movement and debris on the trail.
 The outsole is lined with tightly packed lugs to keep you safe and confident on a variety of different surfaces.
 The newest iteration of this model just came on the market in July of 2017, and many runners were skeptical at first.
-But once they tried the all-terrain HOKA One One Stinson ATR 4, they loved it.
+But once they tried the all-terrain Hoka Stinson STR 4, they loved it.

 The upper of this shoe now comes with a more breathable mesh to increase comfort and ventilation.
 In general, the comfort of the Hoka has traditionally been attributed to the midsole of the shoe, but in this model, runners can expect to find a more much more breathable, comfortable upper because of the newer material and the addition of powerful overlays.
 The overlays create a more customizable fit for each athlete.
 It adds a snugness without feeling restrictive.

-This shoe weighs in at 11.8 ounces which makes this a less than lightweight running shoe.
+This shoe weighs in at 11.8 ounces which makes this a less than lightweight running Hoka Stinson STR 4.
 Although the CMEVA midsole foam is able to provide maximum cushioning without adding too much extra weight, there are so many stability features in this shoe that they can't help but add some extra weight to the equation.
 These are not a pair of shoes to run speed drills with, but they are able to go the distance.

 , the design of the shoe will keep your feet dry and cool.

-The Hoka One One Stinson ATR 4 protects the runner through the superior cushioning it provides.
+The Hoka Stinson STR 4 protects the runner through the superior cushioning it provides.
 The extra thick midsole keeps the runner safe from impact-related injuries.
 In addition to this, the outsole of the shoe is completely lined with lugs that protect the shoe from wear and tear.
 The upper of the shoe is also covered in reinforced overlays to keep the foot stable and secure.

 Although this shoe does have a lower drop, the added cushioning of the midsole keeps the shoe from responding quickly to the road below it.
 Runners reported that although these shoes offered superior cushioning, they didn't feel very closely connected to the road below them.

-This shoe offers the runner added support through a wider platform and the inclusion of Hoka's Meta Rocker.
+The Hoka Stinson STR 4 offers the runner added support through a wider platform and the inclusion of Hoka's Meta-Rocker.
 Both of these elements promote a more secure and efficient stride.
 It propels the foot forward, giving the running great energy return.
-The powerful cushioning of the shoe keeps the foot in place and limits unwanted movement, even across the potentially dangerous terrain of the trail.
+The powerful cushioning of the Hoka Stinson STR 4 keeps the foot in place and limits unwanted movement, even across the potentially dangerous terrain of the trail.

 and even slick downhills.